DVMProject/dvmhost/README.md

 ### Initial Setup Steps

-The following setups assume the host is compiled with the setup TUI mode (if availble).
+The following setups assume the host is compiled with the setup TUI mode (if available) [NOTE: Steps 3 - 5 only apply to the air interface modem.].
 It is possible to setup the modem without the setup TUI, and requires manually modifying `config.yml` and the `iden_table.dat` files.

 1. Create/Edit `config.yml` and ensure the settings for the modem are correct, find the "modem" section in "system".
-Check that the uart protocol has the appropriate UART port and port speed set (the config.yml defaults to /dev/ttyUSB0 and 115200).
+Check that the uart settings have the appropriate UART port and port speed set (the config.yml defaults to /dev/ttyUSB0 and 115200).
+    1.1.
+If using the air modem interface, ensure the the modem protocol mode is set to "air".
+    1.2.
+If using the V.24 DFSI modem interface, ensure the modem protocol mode is set to "dfsi".
+        1.2.1.
+The V.24 DFSI modem has multiple firmware revisions, it is required to use firmware version 2.0 or greater for use with dvmhost.
 2. Start `dvmhost` as follows: `/path/to/dvmhost -c /path/to/config.yml --setup`.
 This will start the dvmhost setup TUI mode.
 3. Using the TUI user interface, use the "Setup" menu to set default parameters.
     3.1.
 The "Logging & Data Configuration" submenu allows you to alter the various logging file paths and levels, as well as paths to data files (such as the `iden_table.dat` file).